Tito Ortiz: Return to the UFC

 UFC President Dana White hinted at Tito Ortiz's possible release from the UFC in a post-fight interview after UFC 121 stating that 'We all know what happens when guys lose four fights in the UFC'.
 There had been no official statement to confirm this, however.
 On November 7, in a response to a fan via his Twitter, Ortiz stated that he would again fight in the UFC.

 Ortiz was expected to face Antônio Rogério Nogueira on March 26, 2011, at UFC Fight Night 24.
 UFC president Dana White said that he had expected to cut Ortiz loose from the UFC after his loss to Hamill, but decided to give him one last chance against Nogueira.
 Ortiz received a cut above his eye and a concussion while training for his fight with Nogueira and was forced to withdraw.
 He was replaced by Phil Davis.

 Ortiz took on Ryan Bader on July 2, 2011, at UFC 132.
 Coming in as a heavy underdog, with his UFC career on the line (despite stating that in his previous 5 fights, he'd been plagued by injury), Ortiz dropped Bader with strikes and submitted him using a guillotine choke at 1:56 of the first round, thus securing his first victory since 2006 and saving his UFC career.
-The victory earned him "Submission of the Night" honors.
+The victory earned him a $75,000 "Submission of the Night" bonus award.

 In a rematch against Rashad Evans on August 6, 2011, at UFC 133, in which he replaced an injured Phil Davis on two weeks' notice, Ortiz lost in the second round by TKO via strikes, despite nearly finishing Evans in round one with a guillotine.
+Despite the loss, this fight earned him a $70,000 Fight of the Night award.

 Ortiz faced Antônio Rogério Nogueira on December 10, 2011, at UFC 140.
 He lost the fight via TKO in the first round.
 He would state after the fight that he had suffered a neck injury before the fight, but decided to fight anyway in the hope of bringing the fans a victory.

 Ortiz then stated he would retire after his next fight, the last of his contract, against Forrest Griffin at UFC 148.

 Ortiz faced Forrest Griffin for a third time on July 7, 2012, at UFC 148.
 Ortiz was inducted into the UFC Hall of Fame prior to his final bout.
-He lost in a Fight of the Night winning performance (despite landing 2 knockdowns and 2 takedowns to Griffin's zero).
-Griffin once again was able to out strike Ortiz for the victory.
+He lost in a $75,000 Fight of the Night winning performance (despite landing 2 knockdowns and 2 takedowns to Griffin's zero).